 Payments to subcontractors who do not carry their own workers' comp insurance are included in your premium calculation as if those subcontractors were your employees.
 The logic is straightforward: if a subcontractor is injured on your job and has no coverage, your policy bears the risk.

 Subcontractors who provide a valid certificate of insurance showing active workers' comp coverage can be excluded from your auditable payroll.
-This is exactly why auditors request subcontractor certificates of insurance alongside payroll records.
+This is exactly why auditors request subcontractor certificates of insurance alongside payroll records -- a requirement that also applies during a general liability premium audit, where subcontractor exposure is weighted differently but the documentation burden is nearly identical.
 Without the certificate on file, the auditor adds the full subcontractor payment to your premium base, regardless of whether the subcontractor actually has coverage elsewhere.

 Before the audit, collect current certificates of insurance from every subcontractor you paid during the policy period.
 Expired certificates do not count.
 A certificate that lapsed mid-year means the payments made during the lapsed period get included in your premium.